 - 1. Applications in the 9% round will be separated into two classifications: Public Housing and General. - 2.
 Determine LIHTC eligibility based on the criteria in Section III.
 F. - 3.
 Score applications based on the criteria in Section III.
-G (including the CDBG-DR category). - 4.
-Select the highest-scoring applications in Public Housing and General Classifications subject to adjustments for the following, as necessary:

-- Within the General Classification, skip over higher-scoring applications to fulfill the 10% non-profit requirement; and - Within the General Classification, skip over higher scoring application to award at least one new construction family development located within a municipality listed on the Housing Appeal Procedure List where there is less than 10% assisted and deed restricted housing according to the C.G.S.
+G. - 4.
+Select the highest-scoring applications in the Public Housing and General Classifications subject to adjustments for the following, as necessary: - Within the General Classification, skip over higher-scoring applications to fulfill the 10% non-profit requirement; and - Within the General Classification, skip over higher scoring applications to award at least one new construction family development located where there is less than 10% assisted and deed restricted housing according to the C.G.S.
 Section 8-30g(k) and identified on the "Affordable Housing Appeals Procedure List", published by DOH.

-The Authority intends to distribute evenly the available 9% Credits between the Public Housing and the General Classifications, and may reallocate available Credits at its discretion.
+The Authority intends to distribute as evenly as possible the available 9% Credits between the Public Housing and the General Classifications, and may reallocate available Credits at its discretion.